chrisgpj/Nest-Site-Structure-Monitoring-Protocol/Work on the Protocol/Meta Data.md

 These variables are the characteristics and measurements for tree-hollows.

 ### Hollow Size
+The Hollow size refers to the _largest_ entrance.

 If the surveyor is not sure, prefix the note with a question mark in square brackets.
 - Small =
 - medium =
 - large =
 - huge =

+If possible, surveyors are encouraged to measure to 0.5 cm resolution.
+[Even having a few nest-sites with more detailed measurements around the place would help people gain a sense of reference.]
+Two models of entrance size are required.
+One is needed for roughly circular openings.
+These can be modelled by the shortest widths (the constraining distance), and then the width perpendicular to this; if the entrance is round you can't go wrong.
+The second model is needed for fissure-like entrances.
+The smallest width is not constraining for these, so instead one takes the widest part of the fissure and draws an imaginary ovular entrance over it.
+The shortest width of that imaginary entrance is the constraining width; the second measurement is the length of the fissure.

+[the above needs consultation]

 ### Height

+Measured to 0.5 m resolution.
+Height pertains to the entrance of the hollow.

+The variable is affected by multiple entrances.

+The height is given for the lowest entrance of each size class, but only when the smaller entrance is below a bigger one.
+If there were many entrances, but the biggest one was the lowest, then only that entrance height would be needed.

+### Number of entrances

+The 'number of entrances' could pertain to the number large enough for the occupant.
+However, I am not comfortable with this as a measure, because it can change if the occupant changes, and this is something that could happen within one season.
+Therefore, the number of entrances for each size class is given.
+If many, use >3.

+### Draughtiness

+This reflects the openings in the hollow that do not feasibly act as entrances.
+It is either Not significant, Moderate, or Severe.
+This pertains to the structure of the whole of the branch that appears to be where the hollow is located.
+Most hollows that people observe are 'Not significant'.

+### Dead or alive.

+This pertains to the whole of the branch that appears to be where the hollow is located.
+If the branch is alive: Alive, if the branch is dead: Dead, if the branch is partly dead, then go by the condition at one metre down from the largest hollow entrance.

+### Branch Order

+This pertains to the branch that contains the entrance to the hollow.
+- 0 = ground-level opening to trunk, lignotuber, or unspecified cavity created by tree
+- 1 = The primary trunk
+- 2 = secondary branch
+- etc.

+This variable is informed by split trunks

+### Trunk split

+This refers to the height above the ground at which the primary trunk splits into secondary branches.

+- Mallee = mallee habit
+- Very Low = <0.5 m
+- Low = <1.5 m
+- High = >1.5 m

 ---
 ## Notes